 October 5 @ 9:30 am - October 6 @ 5:00 pm£150

-This weekend CPD course builds on the first workshop (taking place in February and July) where we start to explore running short workshops as a way of becoming an ‘Ambassador for Creative Kinesiology’ and welcoming new clients to your practice.
+This weekend CPD course builds on the first workshop (February and late August/early September) where we start to explore running short workshops as a way of becoming an ‘Ambassador for Creative Kinesiology’ and welcoming new clients to your practice.

 The detailed content for this workshop is currently being developed and more information will be posted over the coming weeks.
 In short, the aim will be to offer a space where practitioners can deepen their skills and widen the scope of the workshops they are able to run.
 We will start to work with introducing the demonstration of muscle testing and sharing how we work within Creative Kinesiology.

 We will also continue exploring how to share the wonderful ‘energy medicine’ tools that we offer and deepen our skills in:

 - planning, setting up and holding a group safely

 - setting the boundaries and ensure confidentiality… etc.

 - developing a tool kit for participants to take away